Find Affordable College Courses

 Buffalo, NY

 Our analysis found D’Youville College to be the most popular school for cell biology and anatomical sciences students who want to pursue a master’s degree in New York.
-Located in the large city of Buffalo, D'Youville College is a private not-for-profit college with a small student population.
+Located in the large city of Buffalo, D'Youville College is a private not-for-profit school with a small student population.

 About 80% of the students majoring in cell biology at the school are women while 20% are male.